drivendataorg/cookiecutter-data-science/docs/docs/using-the-template.md

       ```
 - **Windows Subsystem for Linux**.
 WSL is a full, non-virtualized Linux environment inside Windows.
 You can use it to run all of your data science workflows on Ubuntu, and it will have Make included.
 See instructions for installing WSL [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 - **Cygwin**.
 A Unix-like development environment that includes Make.
 See instructions about installing Cygwin [here](https://www.cygwin.com/install.html).
-- **MingW**.
+- **MinGW**.
 A GNU development environment that runs on Windows and includes Make.
-See information about installing MingW [here](https://www.mingw-w64.org/downloads/).
+See information about installing MinGW [here](https://www.mingw-w64.org/downloads/).